Common Myths About Network Security

 Myth: Our Network is Secure if Our Users Don’t Visit Malicious Websites

 Truth: Some users believe that malware and viruses can invade only by downloading from malicious websites.
 They believe that avoiding downloading from the web will prevent cyber-attacks.
 When in fact, the truth is that malicious code can gain access to a user’s computer and the network through a variety of other sources.

 When employees open email attachments without properly verifying the security of the files, they risk downloading malicious code.
 For this reason, all email attachments should be scanned and checked for viruses and malware before opening.
 Yet, even this measure will not provide 100% protection against cyber threats.
 New threats are constantly emerging and cybersecurity software does not always update in time to catch new threats.

 Similar problems can arise from clicking on links in emails.
 The link can provide a connection to a malicious website, or it can open a hidden file attached to the email note.
 Another common point of invasion is corrupt files located on storage devices such as thumb drives.
 You and your employees need to follow all prescribed security measures.

 Myth: Changing User Passwords Frequently is Enough to Make Our Network Secure

 Truth: Many companies have only one barrier between their computing network and external threats: a single password sign in.
 Regardless of the complexity of the password requirement, a single password sign-in is still only one barrier.
 A Single Factor Authentication (SFA) will not always stop a cyber-attack.
-The best network security practices include Multi-Factor Authentication (MFA).
+The best managed network security solutions practices include Multi-Factor Authentication (MFA).
 MFA provides additional barriers to network access and reduces the potential for unwanted network invasion.